-The jacoco-badge-generator GitHub Action parses a jacoco.csv file from a JaCoCo coverage report, computes C0 and C1 coverage percentages from JaCoCo's Instructions and Branches counters, and generates badges for one or both of these (configurable with action inputs) to provide an easy to read visual summary of the code coverage of your test cases.
-The action supports both the basic case of a single jacoco.csv, as well as multi-module projects in which case the action can produce coverage badges from the combination of the JaCoCo reports from all modules, provided that the individual reports are independent.
+The jacoco-badge-generator can be used in one of two ways: as a GitHub Action or as a command-line utility (e.g., such as part of a local build script).
+The jacoco-badge-generator parses a jacoco.csv from a JaCoCo coverage report, computes C0 and C1 coverage percentages from JaCoCo's Instructions and Branches counters, and generates badges for one or both of these (user configurable) to provide an easy to read visual summary of the code coverage of your test cases.
+The default behavior directly generates the badges internally with no external calls, but the action also provides an option to instead generate Shields JSON endpoints.
+It supports both the basic case of a single jacoco.csv, as well as multi-module projects in which case the action can produce coverage badges from the combination of the JaCoCo reports from all modules, provided that the individual reports are independent.
+It can also optionally generate a simple JSON summary report containing the computed coverages for easy consumption by other tools.

-The jacoco-badge-generator action is integrated directly into your CI/CD workflow within GitHub Actions.
+The jacoco-badge-generator can be integrated directly into your CI/CD workflow within GitHub Actions, or it can be used as a command-line utility (installable for this purpose from PyPI).
 It is implemented in Python.
 The jacoco-badge-generator source code repository is hosted on GitHub; and is licensed under the MIT License.
 Also in the GitHub repository you will find detailed instructions for use including several sample GitHub workflows.

 The jacoco-badge-generator GitHub Action is developed by Vincent A. Cicirello.
 It was originally implemented for my own use, but I have decided to share it with others.